 Contentment for me delves deeper under the skin, it gets right down to the core of who you are and what satisfies your inner hunger.
 Contentment implies that, on balance, you are on the positive side of what you are experiencing.
 It infers, due to there being a ‘better than’ aspect that there is a positive and the negative side to what you are feeling (there may be 1/3 element – neutrality but that is for a later discussion).

 In brief, labelling is the technique of placing upon an emotion or sensation a word that defines what it means to you in that moment.
 The idea is that you sit in quiet meditation and whatever emotion or feeling crops up you give it a descriptor.
 It is not a definition or a judgement, it is a brief, one word, description of the feeling.
 There is no analysis involved you simply and quite quickly give it a name e.g. sadness, frustration, joy.
 After you have given it a name you let it go and repeat the process of sitting in the moment.
 What may happen is the feeling etc. may come up again, you simply repeat the process of labelling and let it go, coming back to your anchor (often the breath).
 The idea is to capture the moment of the experience, see it and then set it aside and move on.
 Behind the concept of labelling is the idea that there is forward motion of experience and that any experience is impermanent and indeed may change at any stage.
 It arises, enters awareness and then passes.

 By labelling, in this case the experience of contentment, I was able to sit with the physical feeling that was being felt but I was also able to see how I was linked to it and what I thought I was experiencing.
 What I noticed was that there was often a divide between the head and the heart and in seeing this I was given the chance to change my perspective of both aspects of my experience.
-In doing this I was in a positon to try and draw them closer together.
+In doing this I was in a position to try and draw them closer together.
 To wiggle the two opposing, and often stubborn elements nearer to the centre and a state of equilibrium.

+Can the process of labelling completely eradicate any gap between thought and physical emotion?
+No. However, t can start to slowly resolve some underlying issues of discontent, and as a result, balance can be found.
+What has been noted is that what I think and what is “really” real has shifted and I have started to see the world with open and honest eyes.
 Contentment is no longer an illusory state, it is a factual, physical and real state of being and one I know can be honestly felt in my mind and body and in a unified way.